brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

     custom = MdExpander(github_md=True, brian_verbose=True)
     set_device('markdown', expander=custom_options)  # pass the custom expander

-Similarly, `author` and `add_meta` options can also be customized during object instantiation, to add author name and to add meta data in the header of the markdown output.
+Similarly, ``author`` and ``add_meta`` options can also be customized during object instantiation, to add author name and meta data respectively in the header of the markdown output.

 Typically, expand function of the component would follow the structure similar to,